fbpx

 View on Amazon

 We give this doggy raft two enthusiastic paws up for its durability, stability, and ease of use.
 It’s constructed with claw-friendly materials and has an inner-spring design around the outside edge to keep it from tipping over easily.
-The puncture-resistant inflatable ring surrounds a sturdy mesh base, which lets in a bit of water to keep your pup cool on sweltering summer days.
+The puncture-resistant inflatable ring surrounds a sturdy mesh bottom, which lets in a bit of water to keep your pup cool on sweltering summer days.

 ProsCons